iamdonovan/iamdonovan.github.io/docs/teaching/r-programming/exercises/plotting.rst

     This is a **non-interactive** version of the exercise.
 If you want to run through the steps yourself and see the outputs, you'll need to follow the setup steps and work through the notebook on your own computer.

-In this exercsise, we're going to investigate how temperature has changed over time, using monthly observations from the Armagh Observatory.
+In this exercsise, we’re going to investigate how temperature has changed over time, using monthly observations from the Armagh Observatory.
 By the end of this exercise, you will:

 -  be able to load additional libraries in **R**
 -  load data from a file